rustyio/super-imap/README.md

 Other security measures:

 + SSL is *required* in production.
-+ Secure data (e.g. passwords and other credentials) is never exposed via the web interface.
++ Secure fields (e.g. passwords and other credentials) are never exposed via the web interface, and are encrypted in the database.
-+ Secure data (e.g. passwords and other credentials) is encrypted in the database.
-(Using the ENCRYPTION_KEY environment variable.)
 + Passwords are not recoverable by email.
 + Accounts are locked for an hour after three invalid password attempts.